Monday, December 15, 2008

 At the Jinsha Site Museum outside of Chengdu, I'm wowed by how many years humans have lived in the region [well?
 How many?} and by the culture of the Shu Kingdom.
 This is a rare relic --- a golden mask used in classical Chinese dances.
 To appreciate and understand the different ethnicities of China today and the dances performed by the Sichuan Song and Dance Troupe, do I need to know ancient Chinese history?

 Chengdu located in southwest China, is the capital of Sichuan province and a sub-provincial city.
 It is the fifth most populous city in China.
+More than four thousand years ago, the prehistorical Bronze Age culture of Jinsha established itself in this region.

 Thursday, November 6, 2008